axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/config-global-variables/_index.md

 ```

-The {{% productparam "abbrev" %}} application will interpret this as:
+The {{% param "product.abbrev" %}} application will interpret this as:

 ```c